erionsehou-crypto/CW2_M01018389_CST1510/README.md

 Authentication logic and user storage handled in auth_db.py (SQLite)

 📊 2.
-IT Tickets Dashboard (CRUD + Analytics)
+IT Operations Dashboard (IT Tickets)

-Create, read, update and delete IT support tickets
+Create, read, update and delete IT support tickets (Full CRUD)

 Full OOP implementation using the ITTicket class (models.py)